 The tip plug is virtually identical to the plugs on the high end Enshou series - a wood and rubber plug with sufficient fluting to easily insert the plug for safety while keeping your line attached to the rod.
 With these rods, there isn't any need for one of the bulky "universal plugs."

 The rods are a finished in a very nice green color, with just enough accents to be classy without being gaudy.
-The Lillian is glued onto the rod tip rather than being attached with the swivel used on the Enshou rods.

 As with other Daiwa rods, replacement parts are available.